 Is it possible to go on a zipline tour at the ‘Akaka falls?

 It is not possible to go ziplining at the ‘Akaka falls.
 The waterfall is located in a state park and cannot be commercially exploited.

-The Big Island Zipline tour offered by Skyline Eco Adventures is located halfway between the ‘Akaka falls state park and the ocean at the Kolekole stream.
-Their lines take you past two waterfalls: one with a 40 ft drop and one with a 200 ft drop.
+The Big Island Zipline tour offered by Skyline Eco Adventures is located halfway between the ‘Akaka falls state park and the ocean, on the Kolekole stream.
+Their ziplines take you past two waterfalls: one with a 40 ft drop and one with a 200 ft drop.
 Very impressive, but less than half the height of the ‘Akaka falls!